Kerma culture: Egyptian Middle Kingdom period

 The long history of Egyptian military activity in Lower Nubia may indicate that Kerma was perceived as a threat to Pharaonic Egypt at varying times.
 Principal Egyptian fortifications were built in the middle Nile Valley during the Middle Kingdom.
-These were to secure the Upper Egyptian border against raids from Kerma, and more than likely and to protect the valuable trade routes between the two regions.
-Both during the Middle and New Kingdoms, the resources Kerma possessed – gold, cattle, milk products, ebony, incense, ivory, etc. – were much coveted by Egypt.
-Its army were built around archers.
+These were to secure the Upper Egyptian border against raids from Kerma, and more than probably and to protect the valuable trade routes between the two regions.
+Both during the Middle and New Kingdoms, the resources Kerma possessed—gold, cattle, milk products, ebony, incense, ivory, etc.—were much coveted by Egypt.
+Its army was built around archers.

 Yet, Egyptian control weakened during the 13th Dynasty and 2nd Intermediate Period.
 This became the period of greatest development of Kerma and its greatest extent.
 Massive royal tombs were built in the city's necropolis, and included a large number of human sacrifices, and secondary burials.
 Two large tumuli include white quartzite cones.
 Kushite confrontations also occurred with Egypt in Lower Nubia.

 During its zenith, Kerma formed a partnership with the Hyksos and tried to crush Egypt.
-Discoveries in 2003 at the Governor of El Kab's Tomb (near Thebes) show that Kerma invaded deep into Egypt between 1575 and 1550 BC.
+An inscription in the tomb of the ancient Egyptian governor Sobeknakht II at Nekheb reports that Kerma invaded deep into Egypt between 1575 and 1550 BC.
 It is believed that this was one of Egypt's most humiliating defeats, which later pharaohs had erased from the official historic records.
 Many royal statues and monuments were looted from Egypt and removed to Kerma, apparently as a gesture of triumph by Kerma's ruler.